• Select options This product has multiple variants. The options may be chosen on the product page / Details

 You may also be interested in the Hand-hammered Copper Coaster Tray and the Hand-hammered Copper Wine Bucket.

-• A maple leaf from my neighborhood inspired this beautifully crafted leaf by Anselmo Miranda.
+• A maple leaf inspired this beautifully crafted leaf by Anselmo Miranda.

 • 5.75" h. x 4.75" wide